komradebob/rotor-4/README.md

 # rotor-4
 Arduino Nano based GS-232 rotor controller

 Control a G-{800,1000,2800}DXA rotor via an RS232 port.
-Initially basedon the Lemington G-2800 code, but most of it is long gone, outside of the calibration routines.
+Initially based on the Lemington G-2800 code, but most of it is long gone, outside of the calibration routines.

 Hook up your rotor to the output of a 2n222 connected to the output pins of the Nano, one pin for speed control, and off you go.